pasekji/bi-eha/imgur-bug-bounty.md

 - Anything that leaks personal user data, e.g. emails, passwords, content a user has set to private or deleted.
 - Accessing someone's account without their knowledge.
-- Bug exposing a way to preform an action on behalf of another user.
+- Bug exposing a way to perform an action on behalf of another user.
 - Changing a user's settings without their knowledge.
-- Changing values of any site wide data.
+- Changing values of any site-wide data.
 - Programmatically deleting images that don't belong to you.
 - Cross-site scripting.